shermanpch/web-app/README.md

-# Web App Monorepo
+# Divination Web App Monorepo

-A monorepo project with a NextJS frontend and Python FastAPI backend.
+A monorepo project with a NextJS frontend and Python FastAPI backend for I Ching divination.

 ## Project Structure